-5. Select File> Send to Layout to open the Send to Layout dialog.
-When perspective views are sent to layout, the options are limited because these views are sent as static images rather than dynamic views.
+4. Select File> Send to Layout I to open the Send to Layout dialog.

-- 6. Click the Select Objects button, then click on the view to select it. - Notice that in the Status Bar, it is described as a Picture File Box rather than a Layout Box. - 7.
-Use the box's edit handles to resize and crop the image as needed: - Click and drag a corner Resize handle to change the size of the picture box while maintaining its aspect ratio. - Click and drag a side Reshape handle to crop the extents of the picture within the box. - For more information about editing picture boxes, see "Editing Pictures, Metafiles, and PDF Boxes" on page 862 of the Reference Manual.
+- Under Send Options, select Current Screen. - Under Camera View Options, select Live View and Update on Demand.
+See "Semi-Dynamic Views" on page 706. - 5.
+Click the Select Objects button, then click on the view to select it. - Notice that in the Status Bar, it is described as a Picture File Box rather than a Layout Box. - 6.
+Use the box's edit handles to resize and crop the image as needed: - Click and drag a corner Resize handle to change the size of the picture box while maintaining its aspect ratio. - Click and drag a side Reshape handle to crop the extents of the picture within the box. - For more information about editing picture boxes, see "Editing Pictures, Metafiles, and PDF Boxes" on page 619 of the Reference Manual.